-An energy company may not be the first place you’d go to for broadband, but as one of the big six energy companies in the UK, SSE is a solid business.
+An energy company may not be the first place you’d go to for broadband but as one of the UK’s ‘big six’, SSE is a solid business.
 With regular discounts for existing energy customers and no long-term contracts, is SSE broadband any good?

 SSE offers three broadband speeds – an average of 11Mbps with its standard broadband, and two fibre speeds averaging 35Mbps and 63Mbps.
 All three packages are unlimited, so you won’t have to be concerned with hitting a limit and being charged.
 These speeds are typical of what's offered by most broadband providers.

 An average standard broadband speed of 11Mbps is ideal for most small households that aren’t constantly online.
 However, if you have anyone at home who regularly streams from services such as Netflix, or is an impatient gamer, keen to get the latest game downloaded as fast as possible, you will need to get a fibre connection.

 Even with an entry-level fibre speed averaging 35Mbps, everything happens more quickly.
 You won't have to see the spinning wheel of doom as your connection struggles to stream the latest episode of Game of Thrones.
 Just press and play.
 Equally, a fibre connection will comfortably support a home with several devices being used at once, whether that's a mobile, a laptop, a games console or any other internet-connected household appliance such as a smart meter.